marjanrez/Scraping-and-Regression-Project-/README.md

 - Analysis and visualization : contains python code of the final data cleaning, EDA, analysis and data visualization done for this project.
 - Regression_Analysis : contains modelings and evaluations

-There is also two pdf files:
+There are also two pdf files:
 - Presentation slides used to present this project
 - Write up the project.